Berlinți

 Berlinți is a commune in Briceni District, Moldova.
 It is composed of two villages, Berlinți and Caracușenii Noi.

 History

 On July 7, 1941 the entire Jewish population of the town was murdered in a massacre by Nazi Germany.
 A small memorial for the massacre was built in 1952.

 In October 2021 a drunk driver rammed his car into a man inside the village, killing him.
 The incident was reportedly intentional.

+Demography

+According to the 2004 census, the ethnic make-up of the village goes as following: